 - Larry Rice.
-I finished my master’s degree courses at the University of Kansas, but to graduate required that I do an internship in addition to writing a thesis.
-Larry Rice was a graduate of my alma mater and he hired “interns” from the program every few years.
-The University organized the process of placing interns, producing and sending resumes to the alumni and others in the market for interns along with the phone numbers of the candidates and their faculty adviser.
+I finished my master’s degree courses at the University of Kansas, but to graduate required that an internship in addition to a thesis.
+Larry Rice was a graduate of my alma mater and hired “interns” from the program every few years.
+The University helped place interns sending resumes to the alumni and others in the market for interns connecting with candidates and their faculty adviser.
 Being on good terms with your professors in grad school is a lesson in networking every student learns fast.
 I got a call from Larry Rice one afternoon asking me if I was interested in being his intern.
-Of course I was but I had not yet applied for Larry’s opening. ” I know” he said, “but I already talked to Dr. Stene about you and he thinks we’d be perfect together, so how about it?
+Of course I was but I had not yet applied for Larry’s opening. ” I know” he said, “but I already talked to Dr. Edwin Stene about you and he thinks we’d be perfect together, so how about it?
 Do you want to come to Oregon and work with me?”
 I worked for Larry Rice in Albany, Oregon for three years and from him I learned that integrity was the gold standard by which professionals are measured.
 If you have integrity and treat people honestly, respectfully they will work hard to be part of your team.
 Larry also taught me another important lesson.
 Sometimes you have to disrupt things if you are going to solve the problem.
 The third lesson I learned from Larry was the “art” of leadership.
-When he’d give me assignments he would take the time to not only tell me what he wanted accomplished but “WHY” and the “SO WHAT” result he wanted accomplished when I finished the task.
+When he’d give me assignments he would not only tell me what he wanted accomplished but “WHY” and the “SO WHAT” result he wanted accomplished when I finished the task.
 I still remember how it made me feel.
 He trusts me—and he is counting on me to deliver for him.
 He’s giving me direction and coaches me but lets me do it myself.
 He asks me questions and offers helpful suggestions.
-I worked hard to please him because I respected him and understood the objective to be achieved.
-I was part of the solution not just a pawn used to move two spaces on the game board.
+I worked hard to please him because I respected him and understood the goal to be achieved.
+I was part of the solution.
 Give your staff that same sense of purpose, alignment and respect and they will work hard for you too.

 This is the second lesson of product leadership.
 You must infect your team with your vision of the product and the ‘why’ and ‘so what’ that will come from building it.
 Your job is to empower them as a team and as individual professionals to act for you.
 They must know that you believe in them!
 You are counting on them!
 You have confidence in their skill and judgment and you will back them up.
 You must not only give them the task but help them to understand the importance of precision and care so that they bring the product in on specification, on time and on budget every time—and make it work to solve the intended business problem because—that is the way we do things here—-we do it right the first time and we solve our customer’s problem.